ellysh/video-game-bots/InGameBots/tools.md

 ## Debugger

-[**OllyDbg**(http://www.ollydbg.de) freeware debugger will be used in this chapter.
-One of the base features that will be used here is a memory map of the process.
+[**OllyDbg**](http://www.ollydbg.de) is a freeware debugger that will be used in this chapter.
+One of the base features that helps us to investigate game applications is providing a memory map of process.
 But OllyDbg provides wide functionality to investigate Windows applications without a source code.
-It allows to debug and [**disassemble**](https://en.wikipedia.org/wiki/Disassembler) both 32-bit and 64-bit Windows applications.
+It allows to debug and [**disassemble**](https://en.wikipedia.org/wiki/Disassembler) only 32-bit Windows applications.

+[**x64dbg**](http://x64dbg.com) is an open source debugger for Windows.
+It supports both 32-bit and 64-bit applications.
+It has less features when OllyDbg debugger.
+Therefore, some calculations should be perform manually to investigate a process's memory.
+We will use x64dbg for debugging 64-bit applications only.
+It is recommended to use OllyDbg in other cases.

 ## Memory Analyzing Tools